 Check out Callum Warren’s guide for custom-painting your PS5 for more tips and inspiration:

-If you’re unhappy with your boring white PlayStation 5 console, there’s plenty of options for changing it up.
+If you’re unhappy with your boring white PS5 console, there are plenty of options for changing it up.

 This article has been retimed since its original publication.